fomightez/proteomicswork/mitcom-utiltities/README.md

 # The scripts

 * extract_gene_list_from_screen_copied_MitCOM_data.py
-* > MitCOM copied from screen and pasted into text file ---> list of the genes corresponding to the proteins with data in the list
+> MitCOM copied from screen and pasted into text file ---> list of the genes corresponding to the proteins with data in the list

 Takes data in a file copy-pasted from [MitCOM](https://www.complexomics.org/datasets/mitcom) explorer portal and extracts the standard gene names to a new file.
 One gene name to each line.
 It will process any file in the same directory that ends in `.md` (setting at momemnt), and so save the input files with that extension and without spaces.

+A demonstration of this script can be found in [the mitcom-binder](https://github.com/fomightez/mitcom-binder).
+Go there and press 'launch binder' and when the session comes up, select 'Demonstrating the script `extract_gene_list_from_screen_copied_MitCOM_data.py`' from the list of avilable notebooks.

 Related items by me
 -------------------